March 28-29, 2025

 Object//Project and associated off-site programming are free to attend and welcome to all.
 To ensure a safe and enjoyable environment, visitor crowd flow will be regulated at the entrance.

-As a volunteer-run, community-funded event, we welcome donations of pay what you can (PWYC) ticket fees (suggested $5-20) in advance of the event or upon entry.
-100% of donations go towards the costs of the fair.
-Thank you.
+This inaugural edition of the fair is being powered by volunteers, partnerships, and a desire for a new kind of cultural gathering in Ottawa.
+As a 100% community-funded event, we welcome donations of pay what you can (PWYC) entry fees in advance of the event or upon entry via Eventbrite or PayPal.
+All donations go towards the costs of the fair.
+Those who donate $20 or more will receive a limited edition Books Saved Me Risograph print.

 Getting to CDCC/Parking